What is the European Central Bank?

 - Ensure the economic growth and maintenance of purchasing power.

-- Guiding the member states about the foreign exchange operations and the transactions.
+- Guiding the member states about the foreign exchange operations and transactions.

 - Ensures the smooth conduct of business and economy.